-Listen to your pet's heart for heart murmurs, abnormal heart beat pattern (arrhythmias) and signs of heart disease can be heard through a stethoscope.
+Listen to your pet's heart - Heart murmurs, arrhythmias and signs of heart disease can be detected with a stethoscope.

-Listen to your pet's lungs - By listening to your pet's lungs with a stethoscope, we can detect infections, diseases or other problems and assess the overall pulmonary health of your pet.
+Listen to your pet's lungs - By listening to your pet's lungs with a stethoscope, we can detect infections and diseases and assess the overall pulmonary health of your pet.

-Look into your pet's ears - Check for ear mites, redness, odor or discharge or other signs of ear infections.
-Allergies and outdoor activities can irritate your pet's ears.
+Look into your pet's ears – We check for ear mites, redness, odor or discharge or other indications of ear infections.
+Allergies and outdoor activities may be a cause for irritation.

-Feel the skin, lymph nodes and abdomen – We visually look and physically feel for lumps, bumps, or swellings and skin discolorations, lesions or patterns of hair loss or thinning.
-These can indicate the presence systemic problems or metabolic diseases.
+Feel the skin, lymph nodes and abdomen – We feel for lumps, bumps, swellings, skin discolorations, lesions or patterns of hair loss or thinning.
+These may be signs of systemic problems or metabolic diseases.